 After several hours of trying to get these systems back online, we discovered that they weren’t as unrelated as we’d originally assumed.
 The problem hadn’t been hackers after all but rather a rather naive assumption on the part of one of the programmers.

 The programmer had put logic into the website so that if it was unable to connect to the database, it would send an email to the help desk.
-Overnight, the machine hosting the database had run out of space, making it impossible for the website to connect.
+Overnight, the machine hosting the database had run out of disk space, making it impossible for the website to connect.
 So when someone tried loading the website, an email would be sent.

 That doesn’t seem horrible on the surface.
 The problem was that an email was sent on EVERY failure.
 By the time we arrived in the office, there were already thousands of emails being sent to help desk and the email server was overwhelmed.
 The more we attempted to troubleshoot, the more emails were sent and the less responsive the system became.